bata24/gef/docs/FAQ.md

 For an explanation of each installer, see [About GEF's Files or Directories](#about-gefs-files-or-directories).

-## How to change the location of GEF?
-Move `/root/.gef`, then edit `/root/.gdbinit` and `/root/.gef/gef.venv.conf`.

-If `gef.venv.conf` does not exist, no changes are necessary.
-This file exists only if you used `install-uv.sh` or `install-venv.sh` to install GEF.

-With appropriate modifications (see following), it will probably work for normal user (non-`root` user) as well, but it is not recommended.
-Because the development has been conducted with `root` user, and operation with non-`root` user has not been verified.

-## How can I run GEF as a non-`root` user?
+## How to change the location of GEF? / How can I run GEF as a non-`root` user?
-This is not officially supported.
+This is not officially supported; proceed at your own risk.
+Future updates may break this workflow.

-However, the following configuration might work:
 ```
 # First, download GEF install script
 wget -q https://raw.githubusercontent.com/bata24/gef/dev/install-uv.sh -P /tmp